 Know how each asset will be taxed at death

-The table below shows the taxation at death by asset class (based on current tax laws):
+The table below shows the taxation at death by asset class (based on current federal tax laws):

 |investment Category||Income Tax||Estate Tax|